Login to myESAIC Membership

 4. Interactive sessions: It offers Q&A with speakers after each presentation.

-5. Home OLA (Online Assessment): Short assessments at the start and end of the course, open for a week.
+5. Home OLA (Online Assessment): Short MCQ online assessment at the start and end of the course, open for a week.

 6. Refresher course: It is suitable for any anaesthesiologist looking to update their knowledge.